Improving Brain Tumour Care surveys share your experiences and help create change

 • Write down all of your questions and bring this with you.
 You can also consider emailing them beforehand so that they understand what you are going to ask ahead of time

 • Make a note of all the changes you have been having such as when your headaches are, or when you feel nauseous.
-You can do this using our BRIAN quality of life tracker.
 Bring this with you to show your GP during your appointment

 • You can ask your doctor if your symptoms could be caused by a brain tumour.
 You may wish to show them our website